anoopmd/anoopmd.github.io/_posts/2016-7-20-i-damn-hate-angularjs.md

 <b>
 But then I have AngularJS.<br>
-Providers, Factories, Services (All these are closely linked), And Directives <br>
+Providers, Factories, Services (All these 3 are closely linked), And Directives <br>
 Damn.
 Damn.
 Damn.
+I don't like the syntax.
 </b><br>

 I just have to type some jargon in html and hope it works.
 Damn.<br>